There are 3 important things in a landscaping contract (and as a consumer you really want one of these if there is major work being done).

 Here’s a really important but little understood issue.
 Somebody has to mark the utility lines if they’re buried.

-Somebody has to mark sewer lines if there’s to be any digging,
+Somebody has to mark sewer and electrical lines if there’s to be any digging,

 There is often legalese at the bottom of a landscaping contract that gives the landscaper rights to collect or not lose rights.
 Your lawyer will advise what this means.